de-Manzanares/WordleSolver/README.md

 )
 ```

-Then, in whichever files you'd like to use the `WordleSolver` interface:
+Then, in whichever files you'd like to use `WordleSolver`:

 ```c++
 #include <wordle_solver.h>